 To prepare samples for LC-MS/MS analysis, immunoprecipitated protein (10 l) was denatured and reduced in 2 M urea, 10 mM NH4HCO3, and 2 mM Dithiothreitol for 30 minutes at 60°C with constant shaking, alkylated in the dark with 2 mM iodoacetamide for 45 minutes at room temperature and digested overnight at 37°C with 80 ng trypsin (Promega).
 Following digestion, peptides were acidified with formic acid and desalted using C18 ZipTips (Millipore) according to the manufacturer's specifications.
 Samples were re-suspended in 4% formic acid, 2% acetonitrile solution, and separated by a 75-minute reversed-phase gradient over a nanoflow C18 column (Dr. Maisch).
 Peptides were directly injected into a Q-Exactive Plus mass spectrometer (Thermo), with all MS1 and MS2 spectra collected in the orbitrap.
 Raw MS data were searched against the S. cerevisiae proteome (SGD sequences downloaded January 13, 2015) using the default settings in MaxQuant (version 1.5.7.4), with a match-between-runs enabled{Cox, 2008, r05458;Cox, 2014, r05451}.
-Peptides and proteins were filtered to 1% false discovery rate in MaxQuant, and identified proteins were then subjected to protein-protein interaction scoring using SAINTexpress{Teo, 2014, r05667}. -Label free quantification and statistical analysis were performed using MSstats{Choi, 2014, r05461}.
+Peptides and proteins were filtered to 1% false discovery rate in MaxQuant, and identified proteins were then subjected to protein-protein interaction scoring using SAINTexpress{Teo, 2014, r05667}.
+Protein were filtered to only those representing high confidence protein-protein interactions (SAINT BFDR < 0.05).
+Protein abundance values for this filtered list were then subjected to equalized median normalization, label free quantification and statistical analysis were performed using MSstats{Choi, 2014, r05461}, separately for data from N- to C-terminally tagged baits.
 Fold change in abundance of preys for 3xFLAG-tagged Gsp1 point mutants was always calculated compared to the wild-type Gsp1 with the corresponding tag.
 All AP-MS data are available from the PRIDE repository under the PXD016338 identifier.
 Fold change values between prey abundance between the mutant and wild-type Gsp1 and the corresponding FDR adjusted p-values are provided in Supplementary File 4.
 The intersection of all prey proteins identified at least once with both the amino- or carboxy-terminal 3xFLAG tag, and their interquartile ranges (IQR) of log2-transformed fold change values across all the Gsp1 mutants, are provided in Supplementary File 1 Table 5.
-Quality of data and reproducibility between replicates was assessed based on correlations of peptide counts between replicates (Supplementary File 1 Figs. 9, 10).
+Quality of data and reproducibility between replicates was assessed based on correlations of protein abundance between replicates (Supplementary File 1 Figs. 10, 11).

 Biochemical and biophysical assays